 Delhi to be locked down from 6 am Monday: Kejriwal

-Delhi will be locked down in view of the growing coronavirus threat, from 6 am on March 23, Chief Minister Arvind Kejriwal announced at a joint press conference with Lt Governor Anil Baijal on Sunday.
-The lockdown will continue till 12 midnight on March 31, Kejriwal said.
+Delhi will be locked down from 6 am on March 23, Chief Minister Arvind Kejriwal announced on Sunday, saying "extraordinary measures" are required to contain the spread of the new coronavirus after six locally transmitted cases surfaced in the national capital.
+The lockdown will continue till midnight on March 31, Kejriwal said at a joint press conference with Lt Governor Anil Baijal.

+Dairies, milk plants, grocery shops, chemists and petrol pumps, ATMs, e-commerce services of essential items like food and medicines will remain open, he said.
+"Extraordinary times call for extraordinary measures.
+Delhi will be under lockdown from tomorrow 6 am until March 31.
+Certain exceptions have been made to ensure essential items are available for purchase and basic services continue to operate," he tweeted after the press conference.

+At the press conference, Kejriwal said of the total 27 cases reported in Delhi, six were locally transmitted from one person to another while 21 contracted it abroad.
+The six cases are those who were in contact with people who returned from COVID-19 hit countries, he added.
+"The way this virus has spread across the country, especially in Italy, Iran and China, whose examples are before us.
+We have examples of countries which have dealt effectively that clearly shows that the sooner its (coronavirus) spread is checked, the better.

-"We know people will face difficulties, but lockdown is necessary to contain the spread of coronavirus," the chief minister said.
-He also said six of the total cases reported in Delhi were locally transmitted.
+"We know people will face difficulties, but lockdown is necessary to contain the spread of coronavirus," he said.
+Delhi government has issued the Delhi Epidemic Diseases COVID-19 Regulations 2020 under the Epidemic Diseases Act, 1897 for preventive and containment of the virus.

+The Health and Family Welfare department of Delhi government issued a detailed order notifying the lockdown in whole of the national capital, stipulating various restrictions.
+The restrictions include no operation of public transport including private buses, taxis, auto-rickshaws, e-rickshaws.
+All shops, commercial establishments, factories, workshops, offices weekly bazars will be closed.

+The order stated all motorable and non-motorable borders of Delhi with Haryana and UP will be sealed.
+Movement of inter-state buses trains and Delhi Metro trains will be closed.
+All domestic/international flights arriving in Delhi during this period will be suspended," stated the order.
+Construction activities and all religious places will also be shut.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)